Faerûn

 Cyric Images

-A stone etched with Cyric's symbol.
+A shield with Cyric's symbol.

 View more related images (scroll down)